Twist Decoding: Diverse Generators Guide Each Other: Introduction

 \section{Introduction}

-Natural language generation has now become an important building block for many applications, such as machine translation, summarization, and question answering \interalia{ng-etal-2019-facebook,lewis-etal-2020-bart,T5,gpt3,asai2021cora}.
+Natural language generation is an important building block for many applications, such as machine translation, summarization, and question answering \interalia{ng-etal-2019-facebook,lewis-etal-2020-bart,T5,gpt3,asai2021cora}.
 Researchers have recently explored and advanced models for generation in various aspects, including model architecture \cite{Bahdanau2014NeuralMT,Vaswani2017AttentionIA}, domain adaptation \cite{chu-wang-2018-survey,bapna-firat-2019-simple}, prompting \cite{gpt3}, and even generation order \cite{Gu2017NonAutoregressiveNM}.
 The resulting generation models are diverse, trained on different data, with different assumptions, at different times.
 We hypothesize that diverse generation models may achieve better results through ensembling, if the various approaches have complementary strengths.
 Given the high cost of unifying approaches during training time \cite{strubell-etal-2019-energy,greenai}, inference-time combination of existing models is an attractive alternative.

-One well established ensembling technique is ``shallow fusion'' \interalia{Sutskever2014SequenceTS,shallow-deep-fusion,firat-etal-2016-zero}, which simply aggregates models' scores during beam search.
+One well-established ensembling technique is ``shallow fusion'' \interalia{Sutskever2014SequenceTS,shallow-deep-fusion,firat-etal-2016-zero}, which aggregates models' scores during beam search.
 This approach requires, however, that the models use the same vocabulary/tokenization scheme and organize the search in the same way (e.g., autoregressive, left-to-right factorization).

 We introduce a new inference algorithm, \twist decoding (Fig.\ \ref{fig:twist_decoding}), that enables more diverse generators to guide each other. \twist decoding can combine generators with different vocabularies, (de)tokenization, and even generation order without any additional training or finetuning.
 Our method decodes a model by standard beam search, but the scores at every step incorporate a simple function that measures the distance from outputs of the other model.
 We run this procedure on each generation model in turn, so that both can benefit from each other.